- TAX INFO

 Extraterritorial income exclusion.
 Except as otherwise provided in the Internal Revenue Code, gross income includes all income from whatever source derived.
 Gross income, however, does not include extraterritorial income that is qualifying foreign trade income under certain circumstances.
 Use Form 8873 to figure the extraterritorial income exclusion.
 Report it on Schedule E as explained in the Instructions for Form 8873.

 Chapter 11 bankruptcy cases.
-If you were a debtor in a chapter 11 bankruptcy case, see page 18 of the instructions for Form 1040.
+If you were a debtor in a chapter 11 bankruptcy case, see Chapter 11 Bankruptcy Cases under Income in the Instructions for Form 1040.

 For rental real estate property only, show all of the following.

-The kind of property you rented (for example, townhouse).
+- The kind of property you rented (for example, townhouse, commercial building, mobile home, or self-storage unit).

 A day of personal use is any day, or part of a day, that the unit was used by: